 Financial Aid

-For more specific information regarding the multiple steps in the educational loan application process, please consult the Financial Aid loan website.
-If you have additional questions not addressed by the web resources, please contact Drake Breeden, Senior Assistant Director of Financial Aid, at 540.458.8032 or ebreeden@wlu.edu.
+For more specific information regarding the multiple steps in the educational loan application process, please consult the Financial Aid website.
+If you have additional questions not addressed by the web resources, please contact Drake Breeden, Associate Director of Financial Aid, Law, at 540.458.8032 or ebreeden@wlu.edu.

 Work Study

 Law students may request approval to work on campus through the University's work study program.
 The work study award is $4,000 and reduces a student's Grad PLUS Loan eligibility by the work study award amount.
 Please note that if you accept the work study award and a position, the Office of Financial Aid typically does not revise the award later in the year if the student does not earn the full amount that was awarded.
 Know too that a student must still obtain a work study position.
 The listing of available work study positions for the upcoming academic year is updated each summer and made available to eligible students.
-Students interested in participating in work study should contact the Office of Admissions at lawadm@wlu.edu in order to receive school approval.
+Students interested in participating in work study should contact Drake Breeden, Associate Director of Financial Aid, Law, at 540.458.8032 or ebreeden@wlu.edu in order to receive school approval.
 Due to the rigor of the curriculum, first-year students are strongly encouraged not to be employed outside the law school and to limit their hours to 10 per week.